 Build a Pottery Barn inspired nightstand for a fraction of the cost.
 A fun take on the Clara lattice bedside table with step by step tutorial and free Plans!

-And it only cost me $55 in lumber and paint!
-Beat that Pottery Barn!
-Not to mention I got to pick the color :).
 Our master bedroom has been in evolution mode for the last few months.
 We started out with just a mattress and box spring on a bed frame.
 I built an upholstered headboard, hacked an Ikea Tarva dresser and built the X-base accent table to serve as the nightstand.
 It was so nice to finally have a real nightstand after 3 years!
-Of course, I kept it on my side of the bed 🙂

-Next, I set out to find the perfect mismatched bedside table to my DIY X-base nightstand.
-When I came across this Clara lattice wide bedside table from Pottery Barn, there was no looking back!
-So, it cost only $499… obviously I was going to be building it!
+I set out to find the perfect mismatched bedside table.
+When I came across the Clara lattice wide bedside table from Pottery Barn, it was love at first sight!
+But, it cost only $499… obviously, I was going to be building it!

-The awesome Jamison from Rogue Engineer graciously agreed to draw up the plans to build this DIY Clara Lattice Bedside table!
+Once again, the awesome Jamison from Rogue Engineer graciously agreed to draw up plans to build it!
 His plans were so easy to follow and precise!
 I am so honored to be able to work with him on this.
-You can download the plans for free by clicking below.
-I show you how I built the nightstand in the steps below.
+Check the bottom of the post for the link to download plans.

 Please note that I reduced the width of the nightstand to fit the space in my master bedroom.
 Simply follow Jamison’s directions for the full width.